cjmet/AhMediaPlayer/README.md

 ## Project Plan
 Create a music library Web API and simple Media Player
 * ### To-Do List
-- [ ] Add a drive check first time we touch each drive ... cache the result.
-That way we don't keep pinging offline or malfunctioning drives.
 - [ ] More API work
+- [ ] More Fluent Advanced Search with Parsing, to potentially completely replace both searches at once.
+---
 - [ ] Rework to scan filenames and pathnames only first, partially filling in song info.
 Then go back and scan and decode the id3 headers to fill in the rest of the information.
 - [ ] QueenBee Controller to monitor and direct all the worker tasks.
 Add redundancy and restarts as well as monitoring to the background task(s).
 We currently can only get about 1000 songs at a time over the wan before it breaks due to a time-out or noise on the lines.
-- [ ] Upgrade 10/100 switch on the Music NAS to 1Gb switch
 - [ ] Modify GetFilesAsync to use a List<string> of search patterns.
 Aka: "mp3", "flac", "wav", "m4a", "mp4", "wma", "aac", "alac" ...  mpeg4, mpeg3, mpeg2, adts, asf, riff, avi, ac-3, amr, 3gp, flac, wav
-- [ ] Resized Event
 - [ ] Consolidate a single log-file reader that sends data to both the log-viewer and message queue.
+- [ ] Add a drive check first time we touch each drive ... cache the result.
+That way we don't keep pinging offline or malfunctioning drives.

 * ### Music Player